 Easy Cheesy Broccoli Rice Casserole is a classic and comforting side dish that’s great with a weeknight meal or holiday buffet.

-It’s just downright delicious!
-Rice and broccoli are combined with a creamy cheese sauce then covered in more cheese and crushed potato chips before being baked to casserole heaven…
+This casserole is just downright delicious!
+Rice (you can use white rice or long grain rice — it’s up to you!) and broccoli are combined with a creamy cheese sauce then covered in more cheese and crushed potato chips before being baked to casserole heaven… I use processed cheese to make it extra creamy, but I’ve had it with cheddar cheese (or even sharp cheddar cheese) and it was just as delicious.

+Some folks cook their rice in chicken broth for extra flavor.
 You could even add chopped chicken to it and call it a meal in itself.
-Otherwise, we serve it alongside some meat and a big green salad.
+Protein?
+Check!
+Vegetables?
+Check!
+Whole grains?
+Check!
+Look at you go!
+Otherwise, we serve it alongside some meat (think pork chops or bbq.
+I mean, ask anyone from the South.
+Broccoli casserole goes great with turkey dinner on Thanksgiving!) and a big green salad.

-So if you’re looking for an easy weeknight side dish or a great casserole to take to a potluck or holiday get-together, you can’t go wrong with this cheesy broccoli rice casserole.
+If you’re looking for an easy weeknight side dish or a great casserole to take to a potluck or holiday get-together, you can’t go wrong with this cheesy broccoli rice casserole.
+If you make this Easy Cheesy Broccoli Rice Casserole be sure to snap a picture and share it with me or tag me on Instagram @thebakermama so I can see.
+I love seeing how inspired and creative y’all get with the recipes I share.
 Enjoy!

 Easy cheesy broccoli rice casserole is a classic and comforting side dish that’s great with a weeknight meal or holiday buffet.